Linaro/Connect/_pages/register.md

   background-image: /assets/images/content/san19-theme-banner.jpg
 flow:
   - row: main_content_row
-  - row: container_row
-    sections:
-      - format: custom_include
-        source: register_for_connect.html
 ---
 The next Connect will be held in Budapest 23-27 March 2020 in Budapest, Hungary.
-You can register below.

-If you are a member attendee and need information about your discount promotional code, please email [connect@linaro.org](mailto:connect@linaro.org).
+Registration will open shortly!